digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- TEST_ADD_PERIOD_DAY_WEEK_MONTH_YEAR_BEGIN
   :end-before: -- TEST_ADD_PERIOD_DAY_WEEK_MONTH_YEAR_END

-This can also handle edge cases, for example in case of a monthly roll to a date that may not exist, because the resulting month has fewer days than the starting month:
+This function can also handle edge cases, for example in case of a monthly roll to a date that may not exist, because the resulting month has fewer days than the starting month:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml